dreamgrove/dreamgrove/content/guardian/uldir-guide/zekvoz.md

 ## Playstyle

-Zek'voz deals approximately 70% Physical damage, 30% Magic damage.
+Zek'voz deals approximately 70% Physical damage, 30% Magic damage from {{< spell 265264 "Void Lash" >}}.

 The forced tank swap is the tank combo {{< spell 267312 "Might of the Void" >}}, which consists of the sequence {{< spell 265264 "Void Lash" >}} -> {{< spell 265248 "Shatter" >}} -> {{< spell 265264 "Void Lash" >}}.